CEE 7

-CEE 7/7 plug and compatible sockets wiring example.
-Except in some countries for Belgian/French-style sockets (right side), the polarization is not mandatory.
+The CEE 7/7 plug shown here (middle) is the shape-based intersection of two previously incompatible connectors.
+It made it possible to largely unify the European market without replacing a single socket, because it no longer matters whether the sockets provide grounding clips (CEE 7/3, left) or a grounding pin (CEE 7/5, right).

-CEE 7 is a standard for alternating-current plugs and sockets.
+CEE 7 is a standard for alternating-current (AC) plugs and sockets for household and similar purposes.
 First published in 1951 by the former International Commission on the Rules for the Approval of Electrical Equipment (IECEE), it unified standards produced by several continental European countries.
-The 2nd edition was published in 1963 and last updated in March 1983.
-It remains available from the IEC, which states that "this standard shall not be used alone, it is to be used in addition to IEC 60884-1".

-CEE 7 standards
+The project resulted in a list and numbered group of power connecter systems.

+Interactive 3D model of a CEE 7/7 plug compatible with Type E and Type F sockets.

+In Europe, CEE 7 connectors are the sole standardised system in use (and therefore often referred to as "European plugs/sockets") with the exceptions of Italy (with San Marino), Denmark (including the Faroe Islands), Great Britain (including Gibraltar) with Ireland, Malta and Cyprus, and Switzerland (including Liechtenstein), each of which use their own systems.
+CEE 7 is also the sole system in many other countries outside the region such as Indonesia, Iran, Egypt, DR Congo, Morocco, Madagascar and South Korea.

+Background

 Comparison of a CEE 7/3 (left) and CEE 7/5 (right) socket from the same manufacturer.
 The top shows them with the centre cover in place, the bottom without it.
 One can see that the two sockets are identical internally apart from the grounding contact.

 The International Commission on the Rules for the Approval of Electrical Equipment (IECEE) was a standards body which published Specification for plugs and socket-outlets for domestic and similar purposes as CEE Publication 7, known simply as CEE 7.
 It was originally published in 1951, the 2nd edition was published in May 1963 and was last updated by Modification 4 in March 1983.
+It remains available from the IEC, which states that "this standard shall not be used alone, it is to be used in addition to IEC 60884-1".
 CEE 7 consists of general specifications, plus a number of standard sheets for specific connectors.

 A number of standards based on two round pins with centres spaced at 19 mm are in use in continental Europe and elsewhere, most of which are listed in IEC/TR 60083 "Plugs and socket-outlets for domestic and similar general use standardized in member countries of IEC".
 There is no European Union regulation of domestic mains plugs and sockets, and the Low Voltage Directive specifically excludes domestic plugs and sockets.
 EU countries each have their own regulations and national standards; for example, some require child-resistant shutters, while others do not.
 CE marking is neither applicable nor permitted on plugs and sockets.

-Overview
+Overview of CEE 7 standards

+Sockets and plugs

 The following table shows the common socket and plug types according to CEE 7 and puts them in relation to each other.